mosip/inji-certify/docker-compose-esignet/README.md

 3. Import the downloaded collection and environment into postman.

-4. To Create a Mock identity, run the below request from the postman collection "Mock-Identity-System" folder
-   * Create Mock Identity

-5. To create an OIDC/OAuth client, run the below request from the postman collection "OIDC Client mgmt" folder
+4. To create an OIDC/OAuth client, run the below request from the postman collection "OIDC Client mgmt" folder
    * Get CSRF token
    * Create OIDC Client

-6. To run the OIDC flow with mock identity run the below request(same order) from the postman collection "AuthCode flow with OTP login" folder.
+5. To run the OIDC flow, run the below request(same order) from the postman collection "AuthCode flow with OTP login" folder.
    * Get CSRF token
    * Authorize / OAuthdetails request
    * Send OTP